top of page

 CABLE Peer Support Training

-This comprehensive 35-hour course led by national experts will provide guidelines, information and recommendations for developing and maintaining a Peer Support Team in a law enforcement agency utilizing national standards.
-The goal of peer support is to provide all public safety employees in an agency the opportunity to receive emotional and tangible support through times of personal or professional crisis and to help anticipate and address potential difficulties (IACP).
-Peer Support Teams, comprised of trained peer colleagues, are designed to augment outreach programs such as employee assistance programs, in-house treatment programs, and out-of-agency psychological services and resources.
-Peer Support Officers receive training that enables them to provide both day-to-day emotional support for department employees and to participate in an agency’s comprehensive response to critical incidents.
+This comprehensive 35-hour course led by local and national experts will provide guidelines, information and recommendations for developing and maintaining a Peer Support Team in an agency utilizing national standards.
 Upon completion of this training, participants will be able to begin or continue managing a peer support team, recognize common signs and symptoms of a colleague in need of support and provide that support, have an understanding of how to respond to critical incidents on a micro and macro level.
-Those attending will also receive training related to confidentiality, legal considerations, stress management, suicide prevention and early intervention, substance use and mental health issues as well best practices for managing specific incidents that law enforcement officers and peer support officers regularly face.
-Attendees will be certified in Critical Incident Stress Management (CISM) by the International Critical Incident Stress Foundation, Inc. (ICISF).
-Individuals completing the course will receive 30 hours of review training credit in Human Relations (Area 400).
+Topics covered include confidentiality, legal considerations, stress management, suicide prevention and early intervention, substance use and mental health issues as well best practices for managing specific incidents that peer support personnel regularly face.
+Attendees will be certified in Individual and Group Critical Incident Stress Management (CISM) by the International Critical Incident Stress Foundation, Inc. (ICISF).
+Law enforcement attendees completing the course will receive 30 hours of review training credit in Human Relations (Area 400).

 Highlights include: